VeryGoodOpenSource/dart_frog/docs/docs/basics/dependency-injection.md

 Some `providers` **will depend** on others, as with any application relying on dependency injection.

-Here is an example with two `providers`
+Here is an example with two `providers` where the second one depends on the first one for it to work:

 1. A first `provider`, called `databaseConnectionMiddlewareProvider`, that connects to a database and provides a `Connection` object